-In our regular team meetings and discussions, we have shared our personal stories related to racism and privilege, reflecting upon our own views and implicit bias.
-From that we are mindful of the work we actively all need to do to truly become an anti-racist organisation.
+- In our regular team meetings and discussions, we have shared our personal stories related to racism and privilege.
+These stories we have used to reflect on our own views and implicit bias.
+From there, we are mindful of the work we actively all need to do to truly become an anti-racist organisation.

-We have been providing check-ins with the young people due to the level of shock and trauma the murder of George Floyd has caused, providing emotional support, and offering ways they can make a positive and constructive difference.
+- Young people have been provided check-ins to help them deal with the shock and trauma the murder of George Floyd has caused.
+We provided emotional support, and offered ways they can make a positive and constructive difference.

-We have worked alongside the young people to write to their Local MP, despite not being old enough to vote, so they can encourage their MP to represent their desire to tackle racism and injustice.
+- We have worked alongside the young people to write to their Local MP, despite not being old enough to vote.
+This gave them a voice to encourage their MP to represent their desire to tackle racism and injustice.

-We have compiled a resource list about the reality of the black experience, providing necessary information to be educated further about historical and contemporary issues regarding racism and injustice to help us understand more and better equipped to challenging it.
+- We have compiled a resource list about the reality of the black experience.
+This list provides information for everyone involved in FOCUS to learn more about historical and contemporary issues regarding racism and injustice to help us understand more and better equipped to challenging it.